 For 24 years, the Alaska Fisheries Science Center has produced annual Ecosystem Status Reports to compile and summarize information about the status of Alaska Marine ecosystems.
 The ecosystem indicators developed for this report show changes in a range of physical and biological indicators over time including ocean temperature, primary productivity, and higher trophic level consumers.
 This year, we updated 51 indicators and added seven new ones to the reports.

 Understanding Fish Habitat: Rockfish Love Structure

-Our scientists found that Alaska rockfishes are more abundant when vertical structures such as rock, coral, and sponges are present.
+Our scientists found that Alaska rockfish are more abundant when vertical structures such as rock, coral, and sponges are present.
 Corals and sponges add structure to areas with minimal rocky formations, creating a more complex habitat for rockfish.
 To complete the study, we used underwater stereo camera systems to collect images of habitat use.
-These findings will help resource managers in their efforts to manage rockfishes, deep-sea corals, and sponges effectively.
+These findings will help resource managers in their efforts to manage rockfish, deep-sea corals, and sponges effectively.

 We are always looking for more efficient ways to explore the ocean environment and to track fish catches.
 We collaborate with fishermen, engineering and software companies and academic institutions to design and test new technologies and better, more cost-effective methods for gathering data.
 Through these efforts, we are able to explore areas of the ocean that are difficult or costly to survey with traditional research methods.